HedgeDocs/HedgeDocs.github.io/docs/guides/marathon/levels/glvl.md

+# How to use Sonic GLvl with Sonic '06

+!!! note
     Due to a lack of an actual, dedicated level editor for Sonic '06, we (at the time of writing) use a hacked together solution that allows us to use Sonic GLvl as a stand in.
 This guide will explain how to set up GLvl for this purpose, with the assumption that the user understands basic usage of the program itself.

 # Setting Up
 Download your preferred version of Sonic GLvl 0.9 and extract the repository to any location.
 Then, open the database folder and delete the `objects` folder.
 Next, download the [Sonic '06 Stage Editing Archive](https://github.com/Knuxfan24/Sonic-06-Stage-Editing-Archive) and extract the `SonicGLvl/database` folder to your SonicGLvl location, choosing to merge/replace existing files.